falnatsheh/MarkdownView/README.md

 ## About

-MarkdownView (Markdown For Android) is an Android library that helps you display Markdown text or files as formmated HTML, you could load markdown text or local/remote files and you could style the output using CSS.
+MarkdownView (Markdown For Android) is an Android library that helps you display Markdown text or files (local/remote) as formmated HTML, and style the output using CSS.

-The MarkdownView itself extends Android webview and adds the nessery logic to parse Markdown (using MarkdownJ) and displaying the output.
+The MarkdownView itself extends Android webview and adds the nessery logic to parse Markdown (using MarkdownJ) and display the output HTML on the view.

 ## Getting started